 Only operate this pump in the direction indicated by the arrow on the pump body and on the accompanying decal.
 Otherwise, the impeller could become loosened from the shaft and seriously damage the pump.

-Consult the operating manual furnished with the power source before attempting to start the power source.
+Consult the operating manual furnished with the engine before attempting to start the engine.